Rugby football: Rugby union

 Rugby union is both a professional and amateur game, and is dominated by the first tier unions: England, New Zealand, Ireland, Wales, South Africa, Australia, Argentina, Scotland, Italy, France and Japan.
 Second and third tier unions include Belgium, Brazil, Canada, Chile, Fiji, Georgia, Germany, Hong Kong, Kenya, Namibia, the Netherlands, Portugal, Romania, Russia, Samoa, Spain, Tonga, the United States, Uruguay and Zimbabwe.
 Rugby Union is administered by World Rugby (WR), whose headquarters are located in Dublin, Ireland.
-It is the national sport in New Zealand, Fiji, Samoa, Tonga, Georgia, Wales and Madagascar, and is the most popular form of rugby globally.
+It is the national sport in New Zealand, Fiji, Samoa, Tonga, Georgia, Wales and Madagascar, and is by far the most popular form of rugby globally.
 The Olympic Games have admitted the seven-a-side version of the game, known as Rugby sevens, into the programme from Rio de Janeiro in 2016 onwards.
-There was a possibility sevens would be a demonstration sport at the 2012 London Olympics but many sports including sevens were dropped.

 The premier international competition is the Rugby World Cup.
-Currently there are four major domestic professional leagues globally:
+There are major domestic professional leagues in several countries.